 The bus timetable varies according to the time of year.

-You can start the route at the bus station in Cangues d'Onis/Cangas de Onís or at one of the car parks along the route (El Bosque, Muñigo and El Repelao).
+The route can start at the Cangues d'Onis/Cangas de Onís bus station or at one of the car parks along the route (El Bosque, Muñigo and El Repelao).
+In both cases it is advisable to get tickets in advance.

 Where do I buy tickets and how much do they cost?

-Tickets can be purchased through the platform set up(opens in a new tab) by the transport company for this purpose.
+Tickets are purchased through the platform(opens in a new tab) provided by the transport company for this purpose.

-Exceptionally, and if there are places available, tickets may be purchased at the points of sale set up in the car parks of the plan, although it is recommended that tickets are purchased in advance.
+Only exceptionally, if there are places available, tickets may be purchased at the points of sale set up in the car parks of the plan, which is why it is recommended to purchase tickets in advance.

 • Children under 3 years free.